Disability loans: What they are and how to apply

 - Payday risk: Many payday-type loans are marketed towards those with disabilities, but they typically come with astronomically high interest rates that can keep you in debt for years.

-- Short repayment terms: Depending on the lender, you may be given a shorter repayment period, meaning you could have a larger monthly payment with a shorter repayment term than with other types of debt.
+- Short repayment terms: Depending on the lender, you may be given a shorter repayment period, meaning you could have a larger monthly payment with a shorter repayment term than other types of debt.

 - Risk of losing collateral: If you put up collateral and are unable to repay your loan, you risk losing that asset to the lender.